 County Mayo is sparsely populated, at only 23 persons per km2.
 Indeed, if the towns of Castlebar, Ballina and Westport were removed, the rural population is just 18 per km2.
 Plenty of space for great outdoor activities !
 This is remote, wild Ireland at its best.

 Follow up your day of walking, cycling, surfing or whatever you’re here to enjoy, with a visit to one of Mayo’s many lovely, traditional, quaint and friendly pubs.
-Have fun !
+Enjoy!

 Past the city of Galway and out towards the Atlantic Ocean lies the western half of the county.
 Connemara is known the world over for its dry stone walls, small rock-strewn fields, tiny beaches hidden in the highly indented coastline and its wild internal landscape – all perfect for walking tours.